CBIIT/MetaChromeTool2024/README.md

 After launching Anaconda, follow the steps below to create a new environment and install the necessary packages for Napari.

+**Note for Apple Silicon (M1/M2/M3) Mac users:** Napari and PyQt can sometimes have compatibility issues on Apple Silicon.
+You may experience hiccups such as crashes, slow rendering, or missing UI elements.
+If that happens, try installing Napari with the `napari[all]` bundle via pip, or use the official [Napari Installation Guide for Apple Silicon](https://napari.org/stable/tutorials/fundamentals/installation.html) for workarounds.

 1. Create a new environment with Python 3.10:
     ```bash
     conda create -y -n napari-env -c conda-forge python=3.10